jamtur01/jamtur01.github.com/data/resume.md

     Linux, BSD/OSX, Solaris, AS/400, Cisco, Checkpoint, Windows.

   * --other:
-    Author of five published books, interests in wine, food, books and photography
+    Author of six published books, interests in wine, food, books and photography

 STANDARDS
 ---------